Henry Cosgrove: Diocese of Dubuque

 Cosgrove was ordained a priest by Bishop Clement Smyth on August 27, 1857, for the Diocese of Dubuque.
-After his ordination, Cosgrove was assigned as an assistant pastor at St. Margaret's Parish in Davenport.
-He became pastor there in 1861.
+After his ordination, Cosgrove was assigned as an assistant pastor at St. Margaret's Parish in Davenport, Iowa, then part of the diocese.
+He was named pastor there in 1861.

-On May 2, 1873, an arsonist set a fire on the altar in St. Margaret's Church.
+In 1873, an arsonist set a fire on the altar in St. Margaret's Church.
 During the confusion, Cosgrove took a blow to the head after running into a doorway.
-The fire damage was confined to the altar and the arsonist was never apprehended.
+The fire damage was confined to the altar; the arsonist was never apprehended.

-In the early morning of March 31, 1878, three men broke into St. Margaret's Church.
+In an early morning of March 1878, three men broke into St. Margaret's Church.
 Their goal was to steal the collection from the Forty Hours' Devotion that was collected in the previous service.
 During the break in, one man shot at Cosgrove while he was in bed, missing him.
 The burglars fled the church without the collection.
 A $3,000 reward was offered for their capture.
 All three men were ultimately arrested, convicted and sent to Anamosa State Penitentiary in Anamosa, Iowa.